bw0rth/pync/docs/source/common/tcp-proxy.rst

       mkfifo backpipe

-   And then passing it as the server's input and the client's output.
+   And then using it to connect the client's output to the server's input:

    .. code-block:: sh